Birth and After Birth: Themes

 Existentialism: The idea that nothing matters in the world and that a person has to make meaning in their lives for it to hold any value, is a common theme.

 Parenthood: The idea of parenthood, specifically motherhood is introduced within the first act of this play.
 The idea that a woman does not want motherhood is a foreign concept to the two main characters who, despite having an ill-behaved child, believe that every person should long for parenthood.
 Howe uses the absurdity and contrast of lives to show how many women are still treated in today's society.
 Through this play Howe brings to light the idea of motherhood not being for everyone, and the backlash that can come with this decision.
 The Apples represent the average person and their sexist view on women and their bodies.
 A women who is able to have children must have children or their life is pointless, despite their accomplishments.
 There is a persistent fear that down the line the women will regret not having children.
 This, paired with the existentialist ideals of the play, is an attempt to lampoon the anti-feminist point of view.

-Tina Howe

-Life Influence In relation to Play: Tina Howe wrote her wrote her first play, Closing Time, for a senior-year writing class and this is where her writing really started to pick up.
-While studying philosophy at the Sorbonne, Howe was incredibly impressed by a performance of Ionesco's The Bald Soprano.
-This experience is what got her interested in absurdest theatre.
-There are three main characteristics that plays that belong to the theatre of the absurd have that can all be found in Howe's work.
-1.)
-The work discusses the senselessness and meaninglessness of life.
-2.)
-The piece of work is either completely existential or has existential elements to it.
-3.)
-The work has to have ridiculous or absurd plot lines that should make little to no sense.
-If a piece has these three elements then it can be categorized as an absurd piece of work.

-Style: Celia McGerr Regan described Howe's work: "Howe developed a voice that has been variously described as farcical and absurd, impressionistic and airy, graceful and perceptive, lyric and literate, vivid and language-driven, whimsical and demented.”

-Other Famous Works by this Author: Other best-known works are Painting Churches, Coastal Disturbances and Pride's Crossing.
-All are also absurdest pieces.